na-na-hi/renget/archive/how2playba.md

 >Should I farm a unit I don't own?
 Yes.
 With enough shards you can redeem her through the student list.
 The caveat being that it can take several months before you can actually redeem a specific student.

+>Do I prioritise unlocking all the characters or should I max out the good characters first?
+Up to you.
+There are good arguments for both options, it's very dependant.

+As a side tangent, you could farm 540 shards and wait for the girl to spook.
+This way you can instantly upgrade her to UE50.
+I personally did this, but this is the hyper autistic minmax option.
+Very painful, would not recommend.

 >Should I redeem X?
 Eh.
 It's more efficient waiting for a spook (non banner girl appearing through the gacha), because a dupe only gives you 30 shards if it's a 3\*.
 This effectively means you lose out on 90 shards by redeeming.
 You also need to consider if you have the mats to upgrade her afterwards, too.